Lease Hunting Opportunities for Oklahoma Landowners

 The primary reason sportsmen lease land is to obtain a higher quality recreational experience than they perceive can be obtained elsewhere.
 Even though most Oklahomans are within a one-hour drive of a state wildlife management area or federal land, many are willing to pay for access to private lands.
 Hunters look for a variety of qualities in a hunting lease including:

-- Participation in or influence of wildlife management, especially harvest management, and
+- Participation in or influence of wildlife management, especially harvest management

 - Convenient, comfortable, or dependable camping location or lodging facilities.